shjWilson/docker-serverless-aws-client/Readme.md

 # Environment to build and deploy lambda function

-Use this project ot build docker image providing building/deployment environment for aws lambda function wrapping TensorFlow models.
+Use this project to build docker image providing building/deployment environment for aws lambda function wrapping TensorFlow models.

 ## Getting Started

-Just run docker build to build an image.
+First build docker image using the Dockerfile.
+To build it you have to:

+1. Check out this project
+2. Get in to the project directory using `cd` command
+3. Run

+`docker build . -t aws-serverless-client`

 ### Running docker